Anastacia-Canto/JavaChess/README.md

 This is a project of a chess game on shell developed on the course "Java Completo Programação Orientada a Objetos + Projetos" with teacher Nelio Alves on Udemy platform.

-The project was developed on Java and the objective was pratice the concepts of:
+The project was developed on Java and the objective was practice the concepts of:

  - Classes
  - Objects